aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-blob/_index.md

 **BLOB** (**Binary Large Object**) is usually a large item (photo, presentation, document, or media) saved in binary formats.

-Aspose.Slides for Java allows you to use BLOBs for objects in a way that reduces memory consumption when large files are involved.
+Aspose.Slides for Node.js via Java allows you to use BLOBs for objects in a way that reduces memory consumption when large files are involved.

 {{% alert title="Info" color="info" %}}